All Products

 With hit testing, you can:

-• Scenario 2: Troubleshooting a technical issue
+• Use case 2: Troubleshooting a technical issue

-Test input: "What should I do if my device can't connect to WiFi?"
+Test input: "What should I do if my device can't connect to Wi-Fi?"

 Procedure